 Easing "Return-to-Work" Anxiety

-When COVID-19 was officially declared a global pandemic last March, building closures and event cancellations began in an effort to stop the spread of COVID-19.
+When COVID-19 was officially declared a global pandemic in 2020, building closures and event cancellations began in an effort to stop the spread.
 This included sporting events, concerts, holiday celebrations, birthday parties, weddings, graduations, in-person school, and much more.
 For many, this also included the closure of office buildings.
 Employers around the globe adjusted to a new “work from home” world that took many employees time to adjust to – one that eventually became our “new normal.”

-With more than 200 million vaccine doses given in the U.S. – and counting – and end to this pandemic now seems possible.
+With nearly 220 million people fully vaccinated in the United States, which is more than 65% of the population, an end to this pandemic seems closer than it has since it began.
 However, we aren’t out of the woods yet, and the fear of COVID-19 is still very real.

-Over the last year, many Americans have not ventured outside of their homes other than for essential errands – and the thought of returning to work is causing a spike in anxiety.
-In fact, at-home office spaces became the “DIY” project of 2020 and people have grown accustom to their safe space in the comfort of their own homes.
+Throughout the pandemic, many Americans did not venture outside of their homes very frequently other than for essential errands.
+In fact, at-home office spaces became a popular “DIY” project.
 So how can you prepare for returning to your pre-pandemic work space?

 “My number one advice to getting back into it is maybe start doing your routines now the best you can.
 Start laying out how you would incorporate those routines because the people who have been doing this for the last year have been very set in their ways about what they are doing – so it may help by getting back into that role,” advises Lisek.